 Charlie served as chair of the NCBA Tax Section Council in 2002-2003 and is a past president of the Durham County Bar Association as well as the 14th Judicial District Bar.
 He serves as a member of the planning committee that designs topics and invites speakers for the J. Nelson Young Tax Institute at the University of North Carolina School of Law.

-As an active member of the Durham community, Charlie currently serves as chancellor at St. Phillip’s Episcopal Church, a member and past president of Durham Rotary Club, a volunteer for the “Wills for Seniors” program, and as a member of the Board of Directors of Hope Valley Country Club.
+As an active member of the Durham community, Charlie currently serves as chancellor at St. Phillip’s Episcopal Church, a member and past president of Durham Rotary Club, a volunteer for the “Wills for Seniors” program.

 Charlie holds an A.B. from Davidson College, a J.D. from Vanderbilt University School of Law and an LLM in Taxation from New York University.
 He has been listed in “Best Lawyers in America” and recognized by Business North Carolina Magazine as one of the “Legal Elite”.
 Martindale Hubbell has rated him an AV attorney, the highest rating available.